laravel/nova-docs/4.0/search/scout-integration.md

 [[toc]]

 By default, Nova searches your resources using the resource's database columns.
- However, this can become inefficient and lacks support for robust fuzzy matching capabilities provided by "real" search engines.
+ However, this can become inefficient and lacks support for robust fuzzy matching capabilities provided by dedicated search engines.

 For this reason, Nova integrates seamlessly with [Laravel Scout](https://laravel.com/docs/scout).
 When the `Laravel\Scout\Searchable` trait is attached to a model associated with a Nova resource, Nova will automatically begin using Scout when performing searches against that resource.
 There is no other configuration required.

-### Customizing Scout Searches
+## Customizing Scout Searches

-If you would like to call methods on the `Laravel\Scout\Builder` instance before it executes your search query against your search provider, you may override the `scoutQuery` method on your resource:
+If you would like to call methods on the `Laravel\Scout\Builder` instance before it executes your search query against your search engine, you may override the `scoutQuery` method on your resource:

 ```php
 use Laravel\Nova\Http\Requests\NovaRequest;